 - Approval of doctoral plan of study.

-- Comprehensive preliminary examination (taken after the completion of 33 hours of course work).
+- Comprehensive preliminary examination (taken after the completion of 33 credits of course work).

 - Dissertation proposal approval.